 I understand the confusion.
 I myself, upon first discovering the body positivity movement when coming from the dieting mindset and a lifelong battle with disordered eating and poor body image, felt opposed to the idea of accepting my obese body.
 “Why would I want to do that?”
 I thought.
 “I don’t want to be fat, let alone accept it.
 All of my father’s illnesses stemmed from his poor diet and sedentary lifestyle.
 Surely if I remained obese I would continue down the same path?"
 My (since-reversed) diagnosis of pre-diabetes at age 18 seemed to confirm that.
 I also grew up witnessing my mother’s struggle with anorexia and constantly received the messages that food was calories, calories were bad, and that weight gain was the worst thing that could ever happen to you.

 So I really do get where the fear of being fat comes from, and why as a society we’re so reluctant to accept fat bodies.
-Especially in the UK where the idea of a cash-strapped NHS funding treatment for lifestyle-related illnesses adds fuel to the fat burning fire.
+Especially in the UK where the idea of a cash-strapped NHS funding treatment for lifestyle-related illnesses adds fuel to the fire.

 Fat people acknowledge this.
 There isn’t a fat person out there who doesn’t know the health risks associated with their weight.
 Bashing them over the head with research and statistics about obesity-related health conditions (lifestyle-related conditions to be more accurate), does not help them in the slightest.